OctopusDeploy/blog/blog/2025-06/good-aws-lambda-deployments/index.md

 ## Lock Down Your Lambda

 When deploying with AWS SAM, you gain built-in support for security best practices but you still have to apply them.
-Here are four practical ways to secure your Lambda functions using SAM:
+Here are some practical ways to secure your Lambda functions using SAM:

 1. **Use IAM roles of least privilege**: Define fine-grained IAM policies using SAM's `Policies` or `Role` properties.
 Avoid the use of overly broad policies.
 Instead, either use AWS-managed policies like `AWSLambdaBasicExecutionRole` or, where more control is required, create custom policies that grant the minimum necessary permissions your function needs.